Brochure This page covers two topics of interest to prospective Ph.D. students:

 Students apply online using the admissions site of the Cornell Graduate School.
 You should not mail any application materials; this may delay your application.
 Any additional materials beyond those above, such as research paper manuscripts, may be uploaded to the online application system as “writing samples”.

 Our application asks you to identify your area(s) of research interest.
 This information is important to us, for the following reason.
 Whereas some PhD programs allow individual professors to admit their own students, at Cornell admissions decisions are made by a committee.
+In addition, we recommend reviewing faculty research, and sharing names of faculty in which you would be interested in working with and why.
 We generally admit students only if we can identify faculty members who they might later work with.
-The areas you list will help us identify those faculty members and to determine the relevant capacity for new students.
+The areas and names you list will help us identify those faculty members and to determine the relevant capacity for new students.
 All of these steps ensure that the people you might love to work with will be equally enthusiastic about working with you!

 Most students arrive on campus with a strong interest and demonstrated talent in some area of research, but no certainty about which group they will join.
 Reaching out to a faculty member who is doing work you find exciting is not a problem, but you should not assume that the professor you contact will be involved in admissions.
 Once you have been admitted, we will make sure that you have ample opportunity to meet the faculty members who work in the area(s) of research you indicated in your application.

-Starting in 2020, the Cornell CS Student-Applicant Support Program aims to assist underrepresented students as they apply to Cornell’s CS PhD program.
-Subject to capacity limits, a graduate student volunteer may:
+The Student-Applicant Support Program aims to assist students (especially those who self-identify as first-generation or low-income) as they apply to Cornell’s CS PhD program.

-(2) Subsequently, provide one round of meaningful feedback on an applicant’s resume and statement of purpose (capacity limited).
-Participation in the Student-Applicant Support Program does not guarantee admission and our capacity for applications is limited.
+Please Note: Participation in the Student-Applicant Support Program does not guarantee admission and our capacity for applications is limited as previously mentioned.

-(2) Your application material needs to be submitted by 11:59PM EST on November 3, 2023.
-(The relevant form will be shared later.)
+2. Your application material needs to be submitted by 11:59pm EST, Nov 8, 2024.
+(The relevant google form will be shared later.)

 Note: Information will be aggregated and anonymized to evaluate the impact of this program, but individual responses will be deleted at the end of this application cycle.
 All demographics questions are optional.